Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   - Prepare a 16x16 pixels PNG image to be used as an icon to illustrate the calculation for the GUI and place it in the `data\pixmaps` folder.

-## The general TODO list
+## Overview of the TODO list

   1. Adding the new analysis description in the code
-  2. Coding the new analysis calculation dialog
+  2. Coding the new analysis user dialog and its callbacks
   3. Coding the new calculation and its connections to the **atomes** software internal data structures

+    - Create a new source file to implement the calculation
+    - Add this new file to the `Makefile`

   4. **atomes** release candidate requirements:

     - Modifying the **atomes** project (`.apf`) and workspace (`.awf`) files format

       - to save / read the new analysis parameters and results
       - to ensure the reading of older `.apf` and `.awf` file format(s)

     - Modifying the user preferences dialog to consider the new analysis default parameter(s)

       - to save / read the new analysis parameter(s)
       - to ensure the reading of older user preferences XML file (should be automatic)

 Overall step **1.** is easy, step **2.** and **3.** are slightly more complicated and might require my help, and step **.4** is the most complicated part.